How to Spot Weld Car Body Panels Correctly

 Essential Preparation Steps Before Spot Welding

-How to Master the Spot Welding Technique?
+How to Master the Spot Welding Technique

 Step Action

-Clean Remove contaminants from parts
+Clean Remove contaminants from both panels and welder tips

 Why Resistance Spot Welding Is Great for Your Automotive Projects